nim-lang/Nim/doc/manual.rst

   foo(y = 2)
   # Using y: 2

-Not supplying the parameter name in such cases will result in an ambiguity error.
+Not supplying the parameter name in such cases results in an ambiguity error.